-You can also record video holiday greetings from family members and friends that you can play for the person you’re caring for when you visit them.
-It will surely brighten their day and lift their spirits, knowing that so many people are thinking of them and taking the time to greet them during the Christmas season.
+Create a photo album filled with good memories of their hospital stay or visit to the long-term care facility.
+You can also record video greetings from family members and friends that you can play for the person you’re caring for when you visit them.
+It will surely brighten their day and lift their spirits, knowing that so many people are thinking of them and taking the time to greet them this way.

 Don’t forget that quiet moments are also memories to be cherished.
 Take a moment to savour these peaceful moments with the person spending the holidays in the hospital or care facility.
 Reflect on the journey that you and that person took to get to this moment, and know that you’re being the best caregiver you can be.

 Don’t Forget to Take Care of Yourself

 Preparing for the holidays can be stressful, and when you add visiting someone in a hospital or care facility on a frequent basis, it’s easy to understand how overwhelmed caregivers can get around this time.

 Your network of family, friends, neighbours, and coworkers is made up of talented people who want to help you.
 We all need and appreciate such a network to provide care for caregivers, so just ask!